-Juan Pablo was pastor of “Christ is the Way” Baptist Church for many years in the Santa Isabel area of Villa el Salvador in Lima.
+Juan Pablo was the pastor of “Christ is the Way” Baptist Church for many years in the Santa Isabel area of Villa el Salvador in Lima.
 In 2016 he began church planting efforts in a village in the mountains near Huaraz, Peru.

 Testimony of Conversion